beerush-id/reactor/README.md

 // Stop getting notified for data chagnes. unsub();

-// Subscribe for "set" and "delete" property only. obj.subscribe(() => {
+// Subscribe for "set" and "delete" action only. obj.subscribe(() => {
   // ...
 }, false, [ 'set', 'delete' ]);